roobert/search-replace.nvim/README.md

 ## :movie_camera: Demos

-Most of the following examples use `which-key` and `leader` key bindings but the available plugin commands can be bound to any keymapping, for replacement opening is bound to `<leader>ro` but could just as easily be mapped to `<C-r>` for faster access.
+Most of the following examples use `which-key` and `leader` key bindings but the available plugin commands can be bound to any keymapping, for example replacement opening is bound to `<leader>ro` but could just as easily be mapped to `<C-r>` for faster access.

 ### Search and Replace